pagkly/Zed/Investopedia3/Group of Eight (G-8).md

 ## Understanding the Group of Eight (G-8)

 The G-8 was considered global policymaking at its highest level.
-Member nations wielded significant power, as their combined wealth and resources comprised roughly half of the entire [global economy](https://www.investopedia.com/terms/e/economy.asp).
+Member nations wielded significant power, as their combined wealth and resources comprised roughly half of the entire [[global economy]](https://www.investopedia.com/terms/e/economy.asp).
 Leaders from the G-8 nations, including presidents, prime ministers, cabinet members, and economic advisors, would assemble in this forum to exchange ideas, brainstorm solutions, and discuss innovative strategies that will benefit each individual nation, as well as the world as a whole.

 The group's members occasionally worked together to help resolve global problems.
-In the past, they have discussed [financial crises](https://www.investopedia.com/terms/f/financial-crisis.asp), [monetary](https://www.investopedia.com/terms/m/monetarypolicy.asp) systems, and major world crises like oil shortages, terrorism, and climate change.
+In the past, they have discussed [[financial crises]](https://www.investopedia.com/terms/f/financial-crisis.asp), [[monetary]](https://www.investopedia.com/terms/m/monetarypolicy.asp) systems, and major world crises like oil shortages, terrorism, and climate change.

 The G-7 meets every summer in whichever country holds the rotating, year-long presidency.